-However, there are a number of different types of communication and ideally, you need to master them all.
+However, there are several different types of communication; ideally, you need to master them all.
 So that’s what we’ll be looking at in this article, as we detail 5 different abilities you’ll need to display to get buy-in from every one of your employees.
 So, let’s begin.

 Skill #1 - Active Listening

 As good leadership courses online will teach you, there’s nothing quite as important for leaders as the ability to actively listen.
 That doesn’t just mean paying attention to the words being said, but also the emotions that come along with the words and the ramifications of what you’re being told.

 If you don’t pay full attention, you likely won’t understand the facts accurately enough to offer the wise advice that’s being asked of you.
 By responding with relevant questions and solutions to your employees, you’ll display not just authority but that you’re a leader who listens.

 Skill #2 - Good Verbal & Non-Verb Communication